-TERM DEFINITION Personal data Any information relating to an identified, or identifiable, living individual.
+term definition Personal data Any information relating to an identified, or identifiable, living individual.
 This may include the individual's: Name (including initials) Identification number Location data Online identifier, such as a username It may also include factors specific to the individual's physical, physiological, genetic, mental, economic, cultural or social identity.
-Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's: • Racial or ethnic origin • Political opinions • Religious or philosophical beliefs • Trade union membership • Genetics

-Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes Health - physical or mental Sex life or sexual orientation Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
+term definition Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's: Racial or ethnic origin Political opinions Religious or philosophical beliefs Trade union membership Genetics Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes Health - physical or mental Sex life or sexual orientation Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
 Processing can be automated or manual.
 Data subject The identified or identifiable individual whose personal data is held or processed.
 Data controller A person or organisation that determines the purposes and the means of processing of personal data.
 Data processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
 Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.

-The data controller
+4. The data controller

-Our school processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller.
+Our school processes personal data relating to parents, pupils, staff, trustees, visitors and others, and therefore is a data controller.

-The school is registered with the, as legally required.
+The school is registered with the ICO and has paid its data protection fee to the ICO, as legally required.

-Roles and responsibilities
+5. Roles and responsibilities

-This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
+This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf, including supply staff and volunteers.
 Staff who do not comply with this policy may face disciplinary action.

-Governing board
+5.1 Governing board